 Having been sued by the secular left wing Southern Poverty Law Center (SPLC) for this work, I encountered adverse decisions from both the trial court and the intermediate appellate court and most recently received a denial to even hear our appeal from the lower courts' adverse decisions from the state supreme court.

 The trial judge also crushed my individual liberties.
 He ordered me to pay a multi-million-dollar penalty.
 He barred me from participating in any not-for-profit organization operating in New Jersey.
-He further denied me First Amendment rights such as freedom of speech and association.
+He further denied me First Amendment rights such as freedom of speech, religion, and association.

 Having filed a motion with the State Supreme Court to review the lower courts' adverse decisions, after a six month wait, they summarily denied the petition to even hear the appeal.
 The importance of the case was evidenced by the Amici briefs that were also filed on my behalf by the Family Research Council, New Yorkers for Constitutional Freedoms, and a coalition of concerned and licensed therapists.